4 tax-saving schemes directors need to know

 Record these as a an expense in the accounts

 Use a company card because personal expenses don't count unless the receipt is in the company name.

 HMRC don't need you to tell them about these trivial benefits so long as the conditions are met.
 Better still, they don’t count towards taxable income so you/your employee(s) don’t pay any tax on them, and your company can claim corporation tax relief on the cost.

-Many directors pay themselves £8,788 - this is the maximum payment possible without paying Income Tax or National Insurance Contributions.
-An added benefit is that whilst no National Insurance payment is made, you will get a National Insurance 'credit' which means that the year counts as a qualifying year for the state pension.
+£8,840 is the maximum payment possible without paying Income Tax, Employer or Employee National Insurance Contributions.
+An added benefit is that whilst no National Insurance payment is made, you will still get a National Insurance 'credit' which means that the year counts as a qualifying year for the state pension.